roberttidey/LightwaveRF/README.md

 the pigpiod daemon while maintaining low processor usage.
 A python example is given.
 This is now the preferred Raspberry pi method and I won't be doing a separate pipe access method.

+Updated 6 October 2016
+AVR328 expected a 16MHz clock.
+A define in the LWTx.h allows for 8MHz operation